madasar/sierra/sites/all/themes/zeropoint/README.txt

 ABOUT THE 0 POINT THEME:
 -------------------------------------------------------------------------+
-0 Point is an advanced theme.
-It contains the same kinds of features you'll find in our other Drupal themes, plus many more.
+0 Point is an advanced theme, with layout and style configuration options built in that you can control through Drupal's UI, to be ideal for a wide range of sites.

-The theme validates XHTML 1.0 Strict / CSS 2, and it is cross-browser compatible; works perfect in Firefox, IE 6, IE 7, IE8, Safari, Opera and Google Chrome.
+The theme validates XHTML Strict, CSS 2/CSS 3, and it is cross-browser compatible.

 Layout features
 ===============